Why Are UTVs So Loud?

 So why are UTVs so loud?
 UTVs are loud because of the combination of high performance and keeping weight and costs down.
 Most UTVs do not have the insulating materials and silencers a car has.
 The non-insulated cab acts as an echo chamber that amplifies the sound rather than eliminates it.

-UTVs, aim at being both high-performance as well as lightweight machines.
-But this combination is hard to achieve without making some compromises on the way.
+UTVs aim to be both high-performance and lightweight vehicles, but this combination is hard to achieve without making compromises.

 While more relevant for high-performance trail ride machines than the pure workhorse models, the following principles affect all UTVs somewhat.